swagger-atlas/atlas/docs/artillery.md

 Utility Commands
 ================

-We provide a utility command `python manage.py generate_routes` which collects all Swagger Paths and Operations and generates OP_KEY for them.
+We provide a utility command `atlas generate_routes` which collects all Swagger Paths and Operations and generates OP_KEY for them.
 This is generated in Python file, so they could be imported and used if required in python settings